Darnok00/NephioProjectSuu/README.md

 ### 5.2 Sample Kubernetes workload

-You can find a sample Kubernetes workload which will be used in the demo in th `demo-workload` directory.
+You can find a sample Kubernetes workloads which will be used in the demo in th `demo-workload` directory.
-We will use a simple Kuard application used during Kubernetes labs.
+We will use a simple Kuard application used during Kubernetes labs and static html page served on Nginx.

 ## 6. Installation method